Gunivers/Bookshelf/docs/modules/block.md

     (execution) `at <entity>` or `positioned <x> <y> <z>` : The position of the block you want to get the ID from

-:Outputs:
+Outputs

-    (state) block placed
+:   (state) block placed
     : The block corresponding to the identifier is placed at the position indicated by the function

-:Example:
+Example

-    Make the player named Steve put the block on top of him, corresponding to the identifier he has given on his score `bs.block.id`
+:   Make the player named Steve put the block on top of him, corresponding to the identifier he has given on his score `bs.block.id`

     ```
     # Once